 Building on our long history of designing and manufacturing high-performance propulsion systems for air-, sea- and land-based missiles, two game-changing Northrop Grumman technologies have emerged in recent years: affordable insensitive munitions (IM) rocket motors and air-breathing propulsion systems for hypersonic weapons.
 Northrop Grumman's affordable IM technology combines three simple technologies to create an advanced IM solution that makes our propulsion systems chemically stable enough to withstand mechanical shocks, fire and impact by shrapnel, and still function as intended to destroy their targets, providing uncompromising effectiveness and greater safety to our warfighters.
-Products include:
+Tactical Propulsion products include:

 - AIM-9M Sidewinder Rocket Motor

 - AIM-9X Sidewinder Rocket Motor

 - Chaparral M-121 Rocket Motor